Tottenham transfer rumours

 The latest on those who could leave this summer...

-Christian Eriksen - Spurs are willing to let the Dane join Real Madrid, but only if they are given Marco Asensio (Mirror, June 22).
-Meanwhile, Liverpool have been tipped to sign the Tottenham playmaker (Daily Star, June 21); Real are ready to offer £45m plus midfielder Dani Ceballos to get the player (The Sun, June 19), while their representatives have tried to convince Zinedine Zidane to green light a move for Eriksen.
+Christian Eriksen - The midfielder is eyeing a switch to Man Utd or Juventus after seeing his dream move to Real Madrid collapse (Sunday Mirror, June 23).
+Meanwhile, Spurs are willing to let the Dane join Real, but only if they are given Marco Asensio (Mirror, June 22).
+Liverpool, however, have been tipped to sign the playmaker (Daily Star, June 21); Real are ready to offer £45m plus midfielder Dani Ceballos to get the player (The Sun, June 19), while their representatives have tried to convince Zinedine Zidane to green light a move for Eriksen.
 However, the Real manager is steadfast in his desire to bring Paul Pogba to the Bernabeu.
 (L'Equipe, June 14); Zidane has won his transfer battle with Florentino Perez with Real set to move for Pogba over Eriksen.
 (Daily Mirror, June 12); The playmaker has has admitted for the first time that he is considering leaving Tottenham this summer (Sky Sports News, June 6).

 Kieran Trippier - Spurs are braced for a bid from Juventus for the right back and will be willing to sell for around £25m (the Guardian, June 22).
 Meanwhile, Juve are interested in signing the England international as a replacement for Joao Cancelo (Sky Sports News, June 3).